-- career investigator. - All applicants must demonstrate they will have sufficient effort and protected time on the project for the duration of the project (most of the year, not just nights and weekends), and have the necessary prior research experience and commitment to a research-focused academic career in the future. - A person may be the Primary Mentor (or a Co-Mentor) on only one Mentored Award application in an award year between the Colorado (CO-Pilot), Child and Maternal Health (CMH-Pilot), and Community Engagement (CE-Pilot) Pilot Grant Programs if the proposed budget includes salary support for the mentor.
-Mentors without salary support from the Pilot grant may be listed as the Key Role Primary Mentor (or a Co-Mentor) on multiple applications, but not in any other type of Key Role (PI, Co-PI, or Co-Investigator) on any other application. - The proposed project must also specifically describe a translational science roadblock that the study will address. - Past recipients of Mentored Awards are encouraged to apply for Junior Faculty awards or CU-CSU Collaboration awards.
+- The Mentee is the sole Principal Investigator.
+Multiple PI roles are not supported. - All applicants must demonstrate they will have sufficient effort and protected time on the project for the duration of the project (most of the year, not just nights and weekends), and have the necessary prior research experience and commitment to a research-focused academic career in the future. - A person may be the Primary Mentor (or a Co-Mentor) on only one Mentored Award application in an award year between the Colorado (CO-Pilot), Child and Maternal Health (CMH-Pilot), and Community Engagement (CE-Pilot) Pilot Grant Programs if the proposed budget includes salary support for the mentor.
+Mentors without salary support from the Pilot grant may be listed as the Key Role Primary Mentor (or a Co-Mentor) on multiple applications, but not in any other type of Key Role (PI, Co-PI, or Co-Investigator) on any other application. - The proposed project must also specifically describe a translational science roadblock that the study will address. - Past recipients of Mentored Awards are encouraged to apply for K-award funding through the NIH and other agencies.